dante-gpu/dante-backend/README.md

 3.  **Setup & Run `auth-service`:** Navigate to `auth-service/`, create/activate a Python virtual environment, install dependencies (`pip install -r requirements.txt`), configure the `.env` file (especially `DATABASE_URL`), run database migrations (`alembic upgrade head`), and start the service (`uvicorn app.main:app ...`).
 4.  **Setup & Run `provider-registry-service`:** Navigate to `provider-registry-service/`, build the binary (`go build ./cmd/main.go -o provider-registry`), and run it.
 The service will register with Consul and connect to PostgreSQL.
 5.  **Setup & Run `scheduler-orchestrator-service`:** Navigate to `scheduler-orchestrator-service/`, build the binary (`go build ./cmd/main.go -o scheduler-orchestrator`), and run it.
 It will connect to NATS, PostgreSQL, and discover the provider registry service via Consul.
+6.  **Setup & Run `monitoring-logging-service`**: Navigate to `monitoring-logging-service/` and run `docker-compose up -d`.
+This will start Prometheus, Grafana, Loki, Promtail, Alertmanager, Node Exporter, and cAdvisor.
+Ensure all configuration files in the respective subdirectories are present.

 Refer to the `README.md` file within each service directory for detailed setup and execution instructions.